 And in an official video shared by the theatre company, Jeanna revealed that playing the role was a "huge privilege".

-Meanwhile, other cast members have also shared their own backstage snaps from the performance - and it's clear there are a couple of villains involved in the show going by some stealthy side-eyes!
+Meanwhile, other cast members also shared their own backstage snaps from the performance - and it's clear there are a couple of villains involved in the show going by some stealthy side-eyes!

 The musical was written by renowned playwrights Joe DiPietro and David Bryan, and directed by Tony Award-winner Christopher Ashley.